couchbase-partners/amazon-eks-couchbase/README.md

 # Currently this doesn't work!
+It needs another run through now that EKS is conformant.

 # amazon-eks-couchbase